|

 • Pulling or twisting hair

 Fortunately, through learning more about the causes of hair loss, it is possible to treat it.
-Click on the following link to find more information about the causes of hair loss during menopause, or read on to learn more about ways to overcome hair loss during menopause.
+Click on the following link to find more information about the causes of hair loss during menopause, or read on to find out more about ways to overcome hair loss during menopause.

 Lifestyle adjustments may help.
-Changes in diet and hair care are beneficial to some degree, as diet affects the rate of hair growth.
-Increasing one´s intake of protein, vitamins B & C, and iron all help.
+Changes in diet and hair care can alleviate symptoms, since certain nutrients affect the rate of hair growth.
+Increasing one's intake of protein, vitamin D, and iron all help.
 Exercise and stress reduction techniques such as yoga or meditation improve overall health, and taking care to not pull or twist hair can minimize damage.

-On a deeper level, as a high percentage of hair loss is caused by changes in hormone levels, it is beneficial to use alternative treatments that help to balance these hormones, such as herbs that stimulate the body into producing its own hormones again.
-Oftentimes the most effective and safest solution is to combine lifestyle adjustments with alternative treatments.
+Because a high percentage of hair loss is caused by decreased hormone levels, using alternative treatments that balance hormone levels, such as certain herbal supplements, can help with hair growth.
+Often, the most effective and safest solution is to combine lifestyle adjustments with alternative treatments.

-For extreme cases, there are medications or hair transplant surgeries available, but care should be taken as these can be risky and side effects are commonplace.
+For extreme cases, there are medications or hair transplant surgeries available, but care should be taken, as these options can be risky and side effects are possible.

-Most experts recommend that women who suffer from hair loss and wish to treat it begin with lifestyle changes, then move onto alternative medicines (ideally combining the two) and finally, look to drugs or surgery if nothing else seems to work.
-Click the following link to learn specific treatments for hair loss during menopause in these three categories.
+Most experts recommend that women who suffer from hair loss and wish to treat it begin first with lifestyle changes, then move on to alternative medicines, and then finally resort to medications or surgery if nothing else seems to work.
+Click on the following link to learn more about specific treatments for hair loss during menopause.